Mark Birighitti

-Mark Romano Birighitti (/it/; born 17 April 1991) is an Australian professional footballer who plays as a goalkeeper for A-League Men side Perth Glory.
+Mark Romano Birighitti (/it/; born 17 April 1991) is an Australian professional soccer player who plays as a goalkeeper for Olympic Kingsway in the NPL WA.

 Born in Perth, Birighitti played youth football at the Australian Institute of Sport before making his professional debut for Adelaide United.
 In 2012, he moved to Newcastle Jets and spent time on loan to Italian club Varese in 2015.
 In 2016, Birighitti left Newcastle to again move to Europe, firstly with Swansea City and then NAC Breda.
 He returned to the A-League in 2018 with Melbourne City before moving to Central Coast Mariners a year later.
 He then signed for Dundee United in 2022.

 Birighitti has played once for the Australian national team, at the 2013 EAFF East Asian Cup.
 He has also represented Australia's youth teams on many occasions, including at the 2011 FIFA U-20 World Cup and winning the 2010 AFF U-19 Youth Championship.